krolow/cv/cv/cv-vinicius-krolow.md

 Acting as a full stack developer, helping to architecture and develop the companies products, using micro-services architectures, that running into docker containers, with automation of tests/deploy by continuous integration.

-**Some parts of stack are:** Nodejs, Java (Android), Javascrit, React.js, Docker, Pgsql, RabbitMQ, MongoDB.
+**Some parts of stack are:** **Some parts of stack are:** Node.js, Java (Android), Javascrit, React, Docker, PostgreSQL, RabbitMQ, MongoDB, Jenkins, ElasticSearch, Microservices, Redis, Etcd, React, Redux, ES6, Babeljs, Rx, Universal/Isomorphic, Single app page.

 #### Chief Whatever Officer - Conrad Caine (October 2014 - April 2015)